dayton-outar/glif/algos/README.md

 As mentioned at [this](https://stackoverflow.com/questions/16555978/example-of-a-factorial-time-algorithm-o-n) Stack Overflow entry, an example of an $O(n!)$ is to generate all the permutations of a list.

+## Critical Thinking for Algorithms

+The questionnaire below was sourced from _The Algorithm Design Manual_.
+I find that it can be very useful.

+1. Do I really understand the problem?

+   1. What exactly does the input consist of?
+   2. What exactly are the desired results or output?
+   3. Can I construct an input example small enough to solve by hand?
+What happens when I try to solve it?
+   4. How important is it to my application that I always ﬁnd the optimal answer?
+Might I settle for something close to the best answer?
+   5. How large is a typical instance of my problem?
+Will I be working on 10 items?
+1,000 items?
+1,000,000 items?
+More?
+   6. How important is speed in my application?
+Must the problem be solved within one second?
+One minute?
+One hour?
+One day?
+   7. How much time and eﬀort can I invest in implementation?
+Will I be limited to simple algorithms that can be coded up in a day, or do I have the freedom to experiment with several approaches and see which one is best?
+   8. Am I trying to solve a numerical problem?
+A graph problem?
+A geometric problem?
+A string problem?
+A set problem?
+Which formulation seems easiest?

+2. Can I ﬁnd a simple algorithm or heuristic for my problem?

+   1. Will brute force solve my problem correctly by searching through all subsets or arrangements and picking the best one?

+      1. If so, why am I sure that this algorithm always gives the correct answer?
+      2. How do I measure the quality of a solution once I construct it?
+      3. Does this simple, slow solution run in polynomial or exponential time?
+Is my problem small enough that a brute-force solution will suﬃce?
+      4. Am I certain that my problem is suﬃciently well deﬁned to actually have a correct solution?
+   2. Can I solve my problem by repeatedly trying some simple rule, like picking the biggest item ﬁrst?
+The smallest item ﬁrst?
+A random item ﬁrst?

+      1. If so, on what types of inputs does this heuristic work well?
+Do these correspond to the data that might arise in my application?
+      2. On what inputs does this heuristic work badly?
+If no such examples can be found, can I show that it always works well?
+      3. How fast does my heuristic come up with an answer?
+Does it have a simple implementation?

+3. Is the problem published on the World Wide Web?

+   1. What is known about the problem?
+Is there an available implementation that I can use?
+   2. Are there relevant resources available?
+Did I do a proper Google search using the right keywords?

+4. Are there special cases of the problem that I know how to solve?

+   1. Can I solve the problem eﬃciently when I ignore some of the input parameters?
+   2. Does the problem become easier to solve when some of the input parameters are set to trivial values, such as 0 or 1?
+   3. How can I simplify the problem to the point where I can solve it eﬃciently?
+Why can’t this special-case algorithm be generalized to a wider class of inputs?
+   4. Is my problem a special case of a more general problem in the catalog?

+5. Which of the standard algorithm design paradigms are most relevant to my problem?

+   1. Is there a set of items that can be sorted by size or some key?
+Does this sorted order make it easier to ﬁnd the answer?
+   2. Is there a way to split the problem into two smaller problems, perhaps by doing a binary search?
+How about partitioning the elements into big and small, or left and right?
+Does this suggest a divide-and-conquer algorithm?
+   3. Does the set of input objects have a natural left-to-right order among its components, like the characters in a string, elements of a permutation, or the leaves of a rooted tree?
+Could I use dynamic programming to exploit this order?
+   4. Are there certain operations being done repeatedly, such as searching, or ﬁnding the largest/smallest element?
+Can I use a data structure to speed up these queries?
+Perhaps a dictionary/hash table or a heap/priority queue?
+   5. Can I use random sampling to select which object to pick next?
+What about constructing many random conﬁgurations and picking the best one?
+Can I use a heuristic search technique like simulated annealing to zoom in on a good solution?
+   6. Can I formulate my problem as a linear program?
+How about an integer program?
+   7. Does my problem resemble satisﬁability, the traveling salesman problem, or some other NP-complete problem?
+Might it be NP-complete and thus not have an eﬃcient algorithm?

+6. Am I still stumped?

+   1. Am I willing to spend money to hire an expert to tell me what to do?
+   2. Go back to the beginning and work through these questions again.
+Did any of my answers change during my latest trip through the list?

 ## References